hr23232323/fed_budget_remix/README.md

 ## Achievements
-We went above and beyond in this project, both from technical and design standpoints as shown below-
+I went above and beyond in this project, both from technical and design standpoints as shown below-

 ### Technical
 Here's a description of my Technical Achievements for this project.